dainst/chronontology-backend/docs/rest-api-reference.md

 management](dataset-management.md) with the connected backend.

-## POST /:typeName/
+## POST /:type/

-Post json to store a a document of type :typeName.
+Post json to store a a document of type :type.
 The request body must be valid JSON and should contain at least a **resource** field.
 For example